mono/monodevelop/emacs/README.md

 the dependencies from MELPA for you, then you must ensure that you have installed them yourself.
 A list can be found in `fsharp-mode-pkg.el`.

+If you run into any problems with installation, please check that you have Emacs 24 on your PATH using `emacs --version`.
+Note that OSX comes with Emacs 22 by default and installing a .app of Emacs 24 will not add it to your PATH.
+One option is:

+`alias emacs='/Applications/Emacs.app/Contents/MacOS/Emacs'`

 ## Usage

 fsharp-mode should launch automatically whenever you open an F#